Consumer Reports' Board of Directors voted at its October 2021 meeting to amend certain provisions of the Consumer Reports bylaws.

-Any director may resign at any time by giving written notice to the Chair or the Secretary.
-The resignation will take effect at the time specified therein, and, unless otherwise specified therein, the acceptance of such resignation will not be necessary to make it effective.
+A Director may resign at any time by giving written notice to the Chair or the Vice Chair.
+The resignation will take effect at the date specified by the Director.

 Section 8.
 Meetings.

 (a) Regular and Special Meetings.
-The Board of Directors shall hold regular meetings at least three times a year on such dates as it shall determine.
-Special meetings may be called by the Chair of the Board or one-third of the directors or the President upon at least five days' notice.
+The Board of Directors shall hold regular meetings at least three times a year on dates that the Board determines.
+Special meetings may be called by the Chair of the Board, one-third of the Directors, or the President upon at least five days' notice.

 (b) Notice of Meetings.
-Notice need not be given of regular meetings of the Board if the time and place of such meetings are fixed by the Board of Directors.
-Notice of each special meeting of the Board must be given to each director no fewer than five days before such meeting.
-Notice may be in writing and sent by mail, addressed to such director at his or her address as it appears on the records of Consumer Reports.
-Such notice will be deemed to have been given when it is deposited in the United States mail.
-Notice may also be given by telephone or sent by facsimile transmission, courier service, electronic mail or hand delivery.
-Notice of a meeting of the Board need not be given to a director who submits a signed waiver of notice before or after the meeting, or who attends the meeting without protesting, prior thereto or at its commencement, the lack of notice to him or her.
+Notice need not be given of regular meetings of the Board if the time and place of the meetings are fixed by the Board of Directors.
+Notice of a special meeting of the Board must be given to each Director no fewer than five days before the meeting.
+Notice may be given by mail, telephone, facsimile transmission, courier service, electronic mail, or hand delivery.
+Notice of a meeting of the Board need not be given to Directors who submit a signed waiver of notice before or after the meeting, or who attend the meeting without protesting their lack of notice prior to or at the commencement of the meeting.

 Section 9.
 Quorum.

-At each meeting of the Board, a majority of the directors then in office shall constitute a quorum for the transaction of business.
-If a quorum is not present at any meeting of the Board of Directors, a majority of the directors present may adjourn the meeting from time to time, without notice other than announcement at the meeting, until such a quorum is present.
+At each meeting of the Board, a majority of the voting Directors then in office shall constitute a quorum for the transaction of business.
+If a quorum is not present at any meeting of the Board of Directors, a majority of the Directors present may adjourn the meeting, without notice other than an announcement at the meeting, until a quorum is present.

 Section 10.
 Manner of Acting.

-Except as otherwise provided herein or required by applicable law, the vote of a majority of the directors present at any meeting at which there is a quorum will be the act of the Board of Directors.
+Except as otherwise provided in these Bylaws or required by applicable law, the vote of a majority of the Directors present at any meeting at which there is a quorum will be an act of the Board of Directors.

 Section 11.
 Committees of Directors.

-(ii) the filling of vacancies in the Board of Directors or in any committee;
+(ii) filling vacancies on the Board of Directors or any committee;

-(iii) the amendment or repeal of the Bylaws or the adoption of new Bylaws;
+(III) amending or repealing the Bylaws or adopting new Bylaws;

 Section 12.
 Compensation.

-No director shall receive directly or indirectly any salary or other compensation from Consumer Reports unless authorized by the vote of two-thirds of all the directors eligible to vote thereon.
-Such compensation shall be paid only for services rendered to Consumer Reports other than for services as a director.
-Directors shall be entitled, however, to be reimbursed their reasonable expenses incurred for attendance at meetings and in connection with the performance of other duties authorized by the Board.
+No Director shall receive directly or indirectly any salary or other compensation from Consumer Reports unless authorized by a vote of two-thirds of all the Directors.
+Any Directors who could potentially benefit from such a vote are ineligible to vote.
+Such compensation shall be paid only for services rendered to Consumer Reports and not for services as a Director.
+Directors shall be entitled, however, to (a) reimbursement for reasonable expenses to attend meetings; (b) payment for the performance of duties authorized by the Board; and

 Section 1.
 Officers.